hexolan/development/stocklet/README.md

-rough outline/version

-# Stocklet (E-Commerce Application)
+# Stocklet

+An event driven microservice e-commerce application.

+## About

-## Layout
+### Layout

+current state of README: rough outline

-organised as a monorepo
+... project organised as a monorepo

-todo: create as generic implementation that i can suplement in other langages (e.g. rust, etc - maybe event-driven-shipping-go, etc)

-[diagram of project layout .... inventory service / order service -> kafka as 'event bus']
+[diagram of project layout .... inventory service / order service -> kafka as 'event bus' ... service mesh]

-## Events
+### Schema

+(maybe add additional services such as shipping service -> showing eventual consistency)
+  > in that case rename this 'project' to event-driven-go-demo (can also create an event-driven-py-demo, etc..)
+  > might be a better angle (+ add more services // warehouse service // dispatch/delivery service // mark order delivered, etc)
+  > database access services? (-> gRPC)
+    > requesting coalescing

 description of events (and invoked compensation transactions) + topics they are dispatched under
   > e.g. 'order.created', 'order.updated' topics

+discussion on protobuf schema of events
+  > recently discovered: <https://www.asyncapi.com/> (todo: have a look into it. potentially write schemas with it. find way to integrate protobuf as it appears json-oriented)

-## Patterns Used
+## Features

+maybe: description of patterns used

 event-driven architecture